 Mammals.
 The mouse-sized early mammals of the Jurassic period, only recently evolved from their Triassic ancestors, kept a low profile, scurrying around at night or nesting high up in trees so as not to get squashed under the feet of bigger dinosaurs.
 Elsewhere, the first feathered dinosaurs began to appear, typified by the extremely bird-like Archaeopteryx and Epidendrosaurus.
 It's possible that the first true prehistoric birds had evolved by the end of the Jurassic period, though the evidence is still sparse; most paleontologists believe that modern birds descend from the small, feathered theropods of the Cretaceous period.

-Marine Life Just as dinosaurs grew to bigger and bigger sizes on land, so the marine reptiles of the Jurassic period gradually attained shark- (or even whale-) sized proportions.
-The Jurassic seas were filled with fierce pliosaurs like Liopleurodon and Cryptoclidus, as well as sleeker, less frightening swimmers like Plesiosaurus.
-Prehistoric fish were abundant, as were squids and prehistoric sharks, providing a steady source of nourishment for these and other marine reptiles.
+Marine Life During the Jurassic PeriodJust as dinosaurs grew to bigger and bigger sizes on land, so the marine reptiles of the Jurassic period gradually attained shark- (or even whale-) sized proportions.
+The Jurassic seas were filled with fierce pliosaurs like Liopleurodon and Cryptoclidus, as well as sleeker, less frightening plesiosaurs like Elasmosaurus (ichthyosaurs, which dominated the Triassic period, had already begun their decline).
+Prehistoric fish were abundant, as were squids and sharks, providing a steady source of nourishment for these and other marine reptiles.

 Next Page: The Cretaceous Period